 - Proceedings for debts and demands hearings or distribution orders to protect the fiduciary from personal liability for unknown creditor claims; and

 - Determining proper distribution to beneficiaries or heirs and timing of distributions.

 DISCUSS YOUR OPTIONS WITH A PROBATE ATTORNEY

-Call a northern Virginia probate lawyer to effectively begin your Virginia probate matters!
+Call or contact a northern Virginia probate lawyer online to effectively begin your Virginia probate matters!

 LEGAL REPRESENTATION FOR EXECUTORS

 The administration of estates can be complicated, even for small estates.
 Fiduciaries can save time and reduce liability by obtaining professional advice and assistance with the handling of the estate, taxes, and investments.

 Since 1980 the AV-rated law firm of HALE BALL MURPHY, PLC has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.